alekLukanen/go-templ-htmx-example-app/README.md

 ### Build Queries

-In the `core-service/core` directory run this command to generate the queries
+In the base directory run this command to generate the queries
 ```
 sqlc generate
 ```